-The primary source of nuisance odors would be incidental putrescible matter, in very low concentrations, arriving with some of the source-separated containers and paper, most frequently beverage liquids and solid food materials.
+The primary source of nuisance odors would be incidental putrescible matter, in very low concentrations, arriving in some of the source-separated containers, and paper, most frequently very small volumes of residual liquids in some beverage containers and small volumes of residual solid food materials in some paper food packaging containers.
 However, no significant nuisance odor intensities are expected to drift beyond the property boundaries of the proposed Clean MRF.
 The recyclables materials delivered and processed at the facility will have been source separated by the generators and be free of significant quantities of putrescible materials (e.g., post-consumer food waste).
-Any incidental putrescible materials are expected to be much less than 1% and would be separated from recyclable materials during processing, subsequently stored as processing residue at the facility, and finally transported promptly and disposed at a permitted solid waste disposal facility (e.g., the adjacent Lihue Solid Waste Transfer Station or landfill facility).
-All of these methods of odor control are expected to reduce any nuisance odor intensities that might be generated at the MRF to less than significant levels at the facility's property line.
+Any incidental putrescible materials arriving at the MRF in the source-separated paper or beverage containers11 are expected to be much less than 1% by weight and would be separated from recyclable materials during processing, subsequently stored as processing residue at the facility in leakproof, covered containers, and finally transported promptly and disposed at a permitted solid waste disposal facility (e.g., the adjacent Lihue Solid Waste Transfer Station or landfill facility).
+(If the generation rate of putrescible process residues was 0.1%, which is reasonable for MRFs, then the estimated volume of putrescible materials generated at the proposed MRF would be less than 0.5 cubic yards per week, and can be easily managed and disposed frequently with negligible environmental impact.)11 All of the aforementioned methods of odor control are expected to minimize exposed putrescible matter and reduce any nuisance odor intensities that might be generated at the MRF to less than significant levels at the facility's property line.